 Your assistance in this matter does help us so, if you consider that any post, including private messages within the WAY Website breaches our code please do let us know by filling in the complaints form on the website or by emailing email@example.com

 WAY operates a number of social media pages, including Facebook, Twitter, YouTube, LinkedIn and Instagram.
 WAY cannot take responsibility for matters beyond our control posted within these sites, we may be limited as to what action WAY can take, dependent upon the terms and conditions within each individual site.
-We understand that a number of members develop their own sub-pages/groups on social media, WAY has no responsibility for such pages/ groups.
+We understand that a number of members develop their own sub-pages/groups on social media, WAY has no responsibility for such pages/ groups but does recognise their importance and lists these on the Social Media section of our website.

 Communication that members participate in outside of WAY is the responsibility of those individuals, and not that of WAY.
 This includes, but is not limited to; SMS, Phone calls, video calls, and private messaging via social media or other App’s.